 2. The Cable Stitch

 The Ardara Cable sweater shares its name with one of Donegal’s most breathtaking beaches on the Atlantic coast.
 The design is a celebration of the classic cable stitch.
 A slight flare creates a flattering line at the hips.
-Furthermore, there’s the choice of gorgeous colours in soft merino wool; classic cream, toasted oatmeal or meadow green.
+Furthermore, there’s a choice of gorgeous colours in soft merino wool; classic cream, toasted oatmeal or meadow green.

 3. The Diamond Stitch